Respiratory Acidosis Medication

 Naloxone

-Naloxone is a pure opioid antagonist that prevents or reverses opioid effects (eg, hypotension, respiratory depression, sedation), possibly by displacing opiates from their receptors.
+Naloxone is a pure opioid antagonist that prevents or reverses opioid effects (eg, hypotension, respiratory depression, and sedation), possibly by displacing opiates from their receptors.
 This agent is used to reverse opioid intoxication.